bengtmartensson/AGirs/README.md

 # ArduinoGirs
-A Girs server for the Arduino
+A [Girs server](http://www.harctoolbox.org/Girs.html) for the Arduino.